Music of Virginia: Music festivals

-MewithoutYou, Q and Not U, Fugazi, The Faint, Archers of Loaf, Dismemberment Plan, Sufjan Stevens, Prefuse 73, Mates of State, The Wrens, Converge, Antibalas Afrobeat Orchestra, Of Montreal, Norma Jean, The Dillinger Escape Plan, Superchunk, Elliott Smith, An Albatross, Coheed and Cambria, Avail, and Engine Down.
+MewithoutYou, Q and Not U, Fugazi, the Faint, Archers of Loaf, Dismemberment Plan, Sufjan Stevens, Prefuse 73, Mates of State, the Wrens, Converge, Antibalas Afrobeat Orchestra, Of Montreal, Norma Jean, the Dillinger Escape Plan, Superchunk, Elliott Smith, An Albatross, Coheed and Cambria, Avail, and Engine Down.

-The Blue Ridge Rock Festival, a Hard Rock/Heavy Metal music festival has been held in Virginia since 2017.
-It has been held each year except for 2020 due to Covid-19.
-The festival was held at DeVault Vineyards in Concord, VA in 2017 and 2018, at Oak Ridge in Arrington, VA in 2019, at White Oak Mountain Amphitheater in Blairs, VA in 2021, at Virginia International Raceway (VIR) in Alton, VA in 2022.
-It is scheduled to be held at VIR again in 2023.
+The Blue Ridge Rock Festival, a Hard Rock/Heavy Metal music festival was held in Virginia every year from 2017 until 2023.
+It was held each year except for 2020 due to COVID-19.
+The festival was held at DeVault Vineyards in Concord, VA in 2017 and 2018, at Oak Ridge in Arrington, VA in 2019, at White Oak Mountain Amphitheater in Blairs, VA in 2021, at Virginia International Raceway (VIR) in Alton, VA in 2022 and was held at VIR again in 2023, however, the festival was cancelled after just two days in 2023 due to various reasons.
+GWAR from Richmond played at Blue Ridge Rock Festival in 2022.
+Lamb of God from Richmond played at Blue Ridge Rock Festival in 2018, 2021, and 2022.